 This quality board is part of our custom Pro Series boards and is specifically designed to mount the Mega 2560 Pro module.
 The board provides flexible options for input power and power distribution including a built-in DC-DC converter module.
-Available as board only or with an optional component kit to build the base system.
+Available as board only or with an optional component kit to build the base system and mount the Mega 2560 Pro MCU module.

 - Optional Components Kit (Click links for more details on components or to buy separately)